-3. Scenario
+3 Scenario

-To test our developed software, we needed a scenario of peace-keeping or peace-enforcing character.
-The so-called "Bogaland" scenario was developed by the Swedish Armed Forces to be used at the "Demo 05 Höst" and "Demo 06 Vår" demonstrations at FM Ledsyst UtvC in Enköping, as well as during the "Viking 05" exercise.
+To test our developed softwares, we needed a scenario of peace-keeping or peace-enforcing character.
+The socalled "Bogaland" scenario was developed by the Swedish Armed Forces to be used at the "Demo 05 Höst" and "Demo 06 Vår" demonstrations at FM Ledsyst UtvC in Enköping, as well as during the "Viking 05" exercise.
 We studied this scenario, but it was not followed by us in detail, rather the scenario was used as an inspiration.
 The scenario contained too few detailed intelligence reports on what could reasonably have been observed in such a mission.
 Therefore, with this scenario in mind, we invented reports that could typically be generated from observations, and received from other channels such as news or allied troops.

-We focused on the "South-Mida" part of Bogaland, and Norrköping as the main town in the imagined Swedish (or future NBG3) AOR4.
+We focused on the "South-Mida" part of Bogaland, and Norrköping as the main town in the imagined Swedish (or future NBG) AOR.
 A set of 64 reports constituting "typical" observations in such a scenario was generated.
-The scenario was gernerated by a person who had not been actively involved in the development of the concept.
 The reports had various depth in detail and tactical "level" ranging from pure observations such at "X and Y was seen having a meeting at corner Z to general news such as "The Bogaland legal government in Stockholm has decided to...".
 For the demonstration, a subset of these reports was used.
 We also generated a list of events that could happen and the indicators that are associated with them, as well as the Bayesian networks needed to link the indicators to the events.
-The connection between observations and indicators was done manually, using a separate program.
-In the future, it would be interesting to investigate how this could be done semi-automatically.
+The connection between observations and